NifTK/LegoIGTWorkshop/README.md

 Construct the robot according to the instructions in this repo at [Instructions/RobotAssemblyInstructions.pdf](Instructions/RobotAssemblyInstructions.pdf).
-Additionaly connect the robot to the phantom, and wire the motors according the instructions at [Instructions/MiscAssemblyInstructions.pdf](Instructions/MiscAssemblyInstructions.pdf).
+Additionally connect the robot to the phantom, and wire the motors according the instructions at [Instructions/MiscAssemblyInstructions.pdf](Instructions/MiscAssemblyInstructions.pdf).
 Attach a touch sensor and an infrared sensor to any ports.